[[folder:Allowing Frank to stay in the house]]

 ** Sadly, this is often TruthInTelevision.
 When my mom and I watched this when I was kid, I felt sorry for Kevin.
 She felt he was being a brat who got what he deserved.
 I'm an only child, but when I was little, my cousins were often around.
 They could verbally abuse me, take control of all the toys, and once, even hit me hard enough to leave a bruise; they never got in trouble.
 Whenever I fought back in any way, I did get in trouble.
 And then my mother wondered why she had to hear about all the years of bullying I suffered in school from some classmates of mine in the grocery store instead of her own daughter...

 *** You should have handled it the way Legendary Temple Basketball Coach John Chaney did.
 Wood Shop.
 Mallet.
 Bully's head.
 He didn't connect on #3, but traded 5 days of suspension for the bully never bothering him ever again.

 ** I haven't seen 3 or 4, but at least in the first movie, Kevin ''was'' being a brat who got what he deserved.
-I don't really blame him, since for a 9-year-old, being assigned to sleep with the bed-wetter and not getting the right kind of pizza are tragedies of the highest order.
-However, it's hard to blame Mom for her actions either: she sent Kevin to bed early after he started a food fight (pretty standard punishment), and when he complained about sharing a bed with Fuller, she promised to take care of it (which she did).
+I don't really blame him, since for a 9-year-old, being assigned to sleep with the bed-wetter and not getting the right kind of pizza are tragedies of the highest order, and well, first world issues.
+However, it's hard to blame Kate for her actions either: she sent Kevin to bed early after he started a food fight (pretty standard punishment), and when he complained about sharing a bed with Fuller, she promised to take care of it (which she did).